Assistance League of Ventura County

 Care Closet

-In collaboration with Ventura County’s Children and Family Services, Care Closet provides gently used clothing for infants and children who are in foster care.
+In collaboration with Ventura County’s Children and Family Services, Care Closet provides gently used clothing for infants and children who are in foster care and responds to emergency requests by foster families for needed items such as cribs, sheets, blankets, car seats and safety gates.
 It also provides young adults, who have aged out of foster care and are living on their own, as well as members of fragile families, with clothing, household goods and other essential items.

 Scholarships

 Annually, two $1,500 scholarships are given to young women who have graduated from high school and are seeking assistance to continue their education.
-Also, four $5,000 scholarships are given to college students attending California State University Channel Islands who are pursuing degrees in science or engineering.
+Four $5,000 scholarships are given to college students attending California State University Channel Islands who are pursuing degrees in science or engineering.
+A $4,000 scholarship is given to adults who are re-entering a community college or university with a goal of acquiring a degree or completing a certificated program after a hiatus in their education.

 Where we work